itseez3d/metaperson/docs/business-integration/js_api.md

 * `eventName` - should be set to `set_ui_parameters`.
 This tells MetaPerson Creator which request you're making.
 * `isExportButtonVisible` - this parameter specifies if the Export button is visible.
 Default value: `true`.
 * `isLoginButtonVisible` - this parameter specifies if the Login button is visible.
 Default value: `true`.
+* `isHomeButtonVisible` - this parameter specifies if the Home button is visible.
+Default value: `true`.
 * `outfitsBlackList` - a list of outfits that are not available and not shown in the MetaPerson Creator.
 The complete list of outfits with their names can be found in [REST API documentation](https://api.avatarsdk.com/#id5).
 By default, all outfits are available.
 * `skipViewerControls` - a list of controls that are hidden during customization of the avatar.
 Available values: `'outfits','hairstyles','glasses','age','body','head','color','animations','lighting'`.
 * `isScreenshotButtonVisible` - this parameter specifies if the Screenshot button is visible.
 Default value: `true`.